Netflix/hollow/docs/validation.md

 3. An object modification validator, `ObjectModificationValidator`.
 This validator can be configured to compare the state of objects (with the same primary key) that have been modified (not added or removed).
+4. A minimum record count validator, `MinimumRecordCountValidator`.
+This validator can be configured to guard against large deletions, by setting a threshold for allowable minimum number of records in a data type.

 ## Using the generated object API